Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding: Results

-We calculate the spatial correlations of cell velocity $C_v(R)$ as a function of the distance $R$ between cell pairs [Fig.~\ref{Figure6}(f), Fig.~\ref{FigureS4}(c), Appendix~\ref{Appendix_Calculation}], and define its mean value \(\langle C_v \rangle\) over the range $R \! \in\![2,4]$ as a measure of short-range correlation strength [Fig.~\ref{Figure6}(c)].
-Velocity correlations are maximal (i.e.\ most long-ranged) in the plastic nematic solid, in sharp contrast to the weaker and shorter-range correlation observed in the nematic liquid (\(P_0\!>\!P_0^{\mathrm{cr}}\)).
+We calculate the mean value of the velocity correlation $C_v(R)$ over the range $R \! \in\![2,4]$ as a measure of short-range correlation strength [Fig.~\ref{Figure6}(c), Appendix~\ref{Appendix_Calculation}].
+Velocity correlations are maximal (i.e.\ most long-ranged) in the plastic nematic solid, in sharp contrast to the weaker and shorter-range correlation observed in the nematic liquid (\(P_0^{\mathrm{L}}\!<\!P_0\!<\!P_0^{\mathrm{G}}\)) and they vanish almost entirely in the nematic gas (\(P_0\!>\!P_0^{\mathrm{G}}\)).
 In the liquid, velocity correlations decrease with increasing activity $\alpha\beta$, suggesting the existence of an ``active length'' that decreases with activity [Fig.~\ref{Figure6}(f), Video~S4 in Supplemental Material].
-We find that the characteristic velocity-correlation length follows \(\ell_v\sim (\alpha\beta-1)^{-1/2}\) in the nematic liquid, consistent with the characteristic length scale of active nematic turbulence \cite{Alert2020a}.
-Finally, velocity correlations vanish almost entirely for $P_0$ above $P_0^*$.
-The representative snapshots in Fig.~\ref{Figure1}(c) and Video~S3 in Supplemental Material illustrate these features.
+We find that the characteristic velocity-correlation length follows \(\ell_v\sim (\alpha\beta\!-\!1)^{-1/2}\) in the nematic liquid, consistent with the characteristic length scale of active nematic turbulence \cite{Alert2020a}.
+Mechanistically, this connection arises because rapid cell rearrangements in the liquid phase relax elastic deformations, rendering the small local elastic stress an indirect measure of the strain rate.
+Thus, the stress-alignment parameter $\beta$ in Eq.~\eqref{EqQJ} effectively plays a role analogous to the flow-alignment parameter in active nematic theories.